 The university partners with the National Student Clearinghouse for loan verification.
 Each semester the university sends electronic files directly to the Clearinghouse on a monthly basis on who is enrolled at least half-time for loan purposes.
 The Clearinghouse then works directly with lenders to provide them with your enrollment information.
 You can view your student loan deferment notifications through TitanConnect.
 Click on Student Records and then National Student Clearinghouse.

 If you are applying for admission, you need to send your official transcripts to the Office of Admissions.
-If you are already a current student at UDM you should have your official transcripts sent to your college/school Dean’s Office at:
+If you are already a current student at UDM you should have your official transcripts sent to the Transfer Team in the Office of the Registrar at:

 University of Detroit Mercy

 Office of the Registrar-Transfer Team

 Student copies of transcripts are not used as official transcripts for transfer of credit purposes.
 Once your official transcript has been received by the Office of the Registrar the transfer evaluation staff will evaluate the coursework you took at the other institution(s) for transferability to your UDM degree program.
 You will receive an evaluation by mail and it will also appear on your TitanConnect account once completed.

 The university permits students to enroll in a limited number of courses on a modified pass-fail basis.
 This opportunity is provided to encourage students to explore challenging elective courses they might not otherwise select.
 The final grade for a course taken pass-fail may be P or F. Grades A, A-, B+, B, B-, C+, C, C-, D+, and D are considered a P (pass).
 Hours earned with a grade of P count toward graduation, but a P does not enter into the calculation of the student’s quality point average.
 A final grade of F is treated in the same manner as in those courses which are not taken pass-fail.